anyafp/ece4960/index.md

 # Anya Prabowo

 Hi!
 I'm Anya, an undergraduate ECE senior at Cornell.
-My academic interest lie in computer architecture, but I'm excited to learn about the robotics side of ECE as well.
+My academic interest lies in computer architecture, but I'm excited to learn about the robotics side of ECE as well!

-This webpage is used to document the several labs in ECE 4960: Fast Robots.
+This webpage is used to document the several labs in ECE 4960: Fast Robots (Spring 2022).
 Below you can find links to each of the labs.